-Netanyahu, his rival to meet Trump on Mideast peace next week: Pence
+Netanyahu, his rival to meet Trump on Mideast peace next week -Pence

 They fear the plan will dash their hopes for an independent state in the West Bank, east Jerusalem and the Gaza Strip.

 Trump, who will seek a second term in a Nov.
-3 U.S. election, faces his own problems at home with Democrats seeking to oust the Republican president on impeachment charges of abusing power and obstructing Congress.
+3 election, faces his own problems at home with Democrats seeking to oust the Republican president on impeachment charges of abusing power and obstructing Congress.

 Reporting by Maayan Lubell; Additional reporting by Dan Williams, Ali Sawafta in Bethlehem, and Steve Holland in Washington; Editing by Stephen Farrell and Howard Goller